-- Promotion to level 4 – additionally, a student must have a passing grade in all courses from semester 1 through 3, including Liberal Studies, prior to commencement in any level 4 courses.
+- Promotion to level 4 – additionally, a student must have a passing grade in all courses from semester 1 through 3, including Interdisciplinary Studies, prior to commencement in any level 4 courses.

 The Promotion Committee may make the following decisions: